 FCC Tucson interns provide services at the USP, FCI, and SPC at various points in the training year.
 This assures exposure to a continuum of psychology services ranging from outpatient services through residential treatment programs, and offers the intern familiarity and experience for future work with multiple security levels and a wide-range of presenting problems within a generalist training context.

-Our training program provides interns three, four-month rotations in General Population/Restrictive Housing, Intensive Treatment Programs (Challenge and/or SOMP), and Severe Mental Illness.
-Interns will have the option to select either Challenge or SOMP for the Intensive Treatment rotation.
+Our training program provides interns three, four-month rotations in an Intensive Residential Treatment Programs (Challenge), an Intensive Treatment Program (SOMP) and working with individuals with Severe Mental Illness.
+Throughout the training year, the intern will also provide services to individuals in General Population, Restictive Housing, and the Drug Abuse Treatment Program.
 To further broaden the training experience, we request input from the intern, as there is some flexibility in tailoring training experiences to meet each intern’s individual training needs and desires.
 It is expected that interns will spend at least half of their 40 hour work week, or 20 hours, in face-to-face direct service delivery.

 Serious Mental Illness Rotation